-Come up to the Lodge this 2017-18 Winter Season - it is waiting for you to use!
+Come up to the Lodge this 2019 Spring and Summer Season - it is waiting for you to use!

 Lodge Use Procedures

-As Lodge Chair, I would like to take this opportunity to remind both new and longtime members on procedures to make your reservations for a stay at the Woodbridge Lodge during ski season.
+As Lodge Chair, I would like to take this opportunity to remind both new and longtime members on procedures to make your reservations for a stay at the Woodbridge Lodge during warm weather season.

 The ski schedule is available on the web site and is printed in each issue of Slopes and Trails.
 If there are no trips scheduled at the Lodge, make your reservation and payment through Lydia Hill, Lodge Registrar.
 The reservation form can be found in each issue of the newsletter or on the web site; it should be filled out listing all members of your party and mailed to Lydia along with your payment.
 Lydia can advise you as to availability and will provide you with the current access code for the front door lock.

 If there is a scheduled trip questions as to availability and all payments are to be made through the designated trip leader.
 The ski schedule registration and release form should be completed instead of the lodge reservation form and submitted with payment to the trip leader.
 Note that for scheduled trips it is customary to share expenses for at least one meal; you will be expected to contribute unless you inform the trip leader in advance that you will be responsible for your own food expenses.

 Unless directed otherwise by a trip leader, all checks should be made payable to "Buck Ridge Ski Club Lodge".
 Remember that if you make a reservation and do not show there are no refunds, but you will be able to use your reservations any time within 12 months subject to availability.

 In the event Lydia is unavailable (how dare she take off to go sailing?!?!) you may direct any questions to Mike Fernandez, Lodge Committee Chair.